 You are able to change your name and pronouns at University without changing your name legally and can do this through contacting the Academic Registry.
 This process can take time, please do be aware that it is not instant and you may still receive information with your deadname and incorrect pronouns.
 You will also need to contact your tutor/DoS so that they can update any records that they hold.

-If you would like help with this process, please do contact the Wellbeing Service.
+If you would like help with this process, please do contact Student Support Advice.
 They can help you liaise with the appropriate teams within the University to change to your new name and pronouns.
 More information on how the University can help and support you.

 You can use the bathroom that fits your gender at the University.

 The student trans roadmap may help you navigate support and life at University, it also provides the location of gender neutral toilets on campus.

 Discrimination and harassment

 Sadly, we know that some people can experience discrimination as a result of coming out.
-If this does happen, please know that you can talk to the Wellbeing Service.
+If this does happen, please know that you can talk to the Student Support Advice Service.
 We will listen and you will be believed.

 You can also report hate crime and harassment via our Support and Report tool.